Skip to content

 def calculate_gli(optical: xr.Dataset) -> xr.DataArray:

-"""Calculate GLI (Green Leaf Index) from an xarray Dataset containing spectral bands.
+"""Calculate GLI (Green Leaf Index) from spectral bands.

 Args: